Historical Figures

 Origen (185-253 AD; 'Christian' Scholar; Ascetic; Theologian) [1]

 2 Key figure in bringing the Apocrypha into our Bibles.
 He used apocryphal books indiscriminately with those of Scripture as sources for dogmatic proof texts, and cited as inspired / Scripture: Baruch, Judith, Maccabees (plural), Tobith, Wisdom (of Solomon).
-He only discriminated the Pseudepigrapha, which he called Apocrypha in the sense of being hidden / secret.
+He only discriminated against the Pseudepigrapha, which he called Apocrypha in the sense of being hidden / secret.
 [1] [2]

 3 He excluded the books of James, 2 Peter, and 2&3 John from his canon.
 [1]